The Call for Proposals (CfP) is now open. PyCon 2017 Taiwan is accepting talks and tutorials!

 How to Submit Your Proposal

 We encourage you to submit the proposal as early as possible.
+You are welcomed to submit multiple proposals.

 Guidelines for Proposal Submission